ML0002/hello-world/README.md

 4. You can run the program in your computer using Python language.
 You may need to compile the program first.

 Program Instruction:

+Firstly, the program will ask you to enter the grade you got.
+Then it will ask you to enter the total points.
+Then it will output the percentage for the assignment.

+Support: If there's any issues in the program, please contact the